alexeyds/jutest/README.md

 npx jutest tests
 ```

-Most modern JavaScript projects rely on the code pre-processors(such as TypeScript or Babel) and likely will not work without them. **By design jutest does not include any pre-processor configuration so setting those up for your code is up to you.** You can consult Pre-Processor Configuration section of the docs for examples.
+Most modern JavaScript projects rely on the code preprocessors(such as TypeScript or Babel) and likely will not work without them. **By design jutest does not include any preprocessor configuration so setting those up for your code is up to you.** You can consult PreProcessor Configuration section of the docs for examples.

 # Configuration